jake-h0bbs/Databricks_metrics/README.md

-# SparkTaskMetrics
+# Databricks Usage Metrics
-Task Metrics Explorer - a tool that explode task internal metrics
+Quickly determine which workflows are inefficient & show clients how data optimization adds value & improves effienciency of their resources

 * Build: run `sbt package`

-Sometimes it is useful to be able to query the job internal metrics as a table.
-Previously, we can check on Spark UI and then find out for each task, when did it launch, what is the duration, and what is the input size/ records for the task, etc. Now, you can use this package to extract this information to a DataFrame and query!
-For example:
+- Query the internal workflow metrics as a table
+- Check Spark UI to find metrics for each task
+- Extract these details to a dataframe for analysis

+Example:
 ```scala
 import com.databricks.TaskMetricsExplorer